Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 Contact the application vendor to get the correct information for the following settings:

-Configure user attributes
+Configure user attributes and claims

 These attributes may be required or optional to make single sign-on work properly.
 For more information, see the application-specific tutorial, or ask the application vendor.

+The Name Identifier Value is set with the default value of user.principalname.
 The user identifier uniquely identifies each user within the application.
 For example, if the email address is both the username and the unique identifier, set the value to user.mail.

-Create a SAML signing certificate
+Generate a SAML signing certificate

 Azure AD uses a certificate to sign the SAML tokens that it sends to the application.